 One of the prevailing trends in the brush cutter market is quick change heads.
-However, it is best to avoid these because the standard use is usually greater than what they predict.
+However, it is best to avoid these because the standard use of a brush cutter is usually greater than current levels of engineering.

-Even though it takes the time to replace the cutting element, it is well worth the time.
+Therefore, if it takes time to replace the cutting element, it is well worth the time.
 Changing to a tri-blade or quad blade only takes a few minutes.
 The time worths less frustration.

 One handed brush cutters are a bit easier to use, but they have some safety concerns.
-Brush cutters are sturdy, and, to do the side to side motion, you may need two hands to make it easier.
+Brush cutters are sturdy.
+However, to do the side to side motion, you may need two hands to make it easier.

 Best Gas Powered Brush Cutter

-Another leading brand for brush cutters is Husqvarna who makes some of the top of the line cutters and trimmers.
-Despite the higher price tag, the Husqvarna 223R has some excellent features and power to cut through most brush.
+Another leading brand is Husqvarna which makes some of the top line cutters and trimmers.
+Despite the higher price tag, the Husqvarna 223R has some excellent features to cut through most brush.

-The engine in the 223R is a two stroke, gas powered engine, which helps provide enough power to obliterate nearly anything in its path.
-However, the two-stroke engine is also why it is very lightweight, weighing only 9.9 pounds.
+It has a two stroke, gas powered engine, which helps provide enough power to obliterate nearly anything in its path.
+This two-stroke engine also contributes to its lightweight, weighing only 9.9 pounds.

 The 223R is designed to both trimmer grass and cut through brush.
-It comes with a pre-loaded string head, with .095 inch trimmer line, as well as a turf blade for thick growth like hay.
-You will be pleased with how much you can accomplish with this trimmer, such as the impressive 17-inch cutting path it provides.
+It comes with a pre-loaded string head, with .095 inch trimmer line as well as a turf blade for thick growth like hay.
+You will be pleased with how much can be accomplished by this trimmer, such as the impressive 17-inch cutting path it provides.
 Overall, the 223R packs a punch with some great features.

 The Troy-Bilt TB42 can cut down dense brush with minimal effort.
-One of the coolest features is that the engine is detachable and can be used to power ten other Trimmer Plus attachments like an edger and pole saw.
+One of the coolest features is detachable engine.
+It can be used to power ten other Trimmer Plus attachments like an edger and pole saw.
 Those are sold separately, but it’s a unique feature.

 Troy Bilt comes with a premium 27cc 2-cycle full crank engine.
 The engine gives longevity and little vibration.
 It is also easier to start.
-The JumpStart Technology lets users initiate the motor without having to pull the cord.
+The JumpStart Technology lets users initiate the motor without pulling the cord.
 Users can also use the SpringAssist that makes pulling the string much easier.

 The TB42 comes with a straight shaft which is great for under shrubs and bushes.
-IT comes with high strength four tip steel blade with that handle thick brush.
-However, one thing to consider is that the TB42 weighs 14 pounds, which is more than the first two brush cutters reviewed.
+It comes with high strength four tip steel blade with that handle thick brush.
+However, one thing to consider is that the TB42 weighs 14 pounds, which is heavier than the first two reviewed brush cutters.
 The unit does come with a shoulder strap for easier carrying.